bikefittr.com

 Issue Symptom Solution

-Saddle too high Unstable mounting Lower by 5-10mm or improve technique
+Saddle too high Unstable landing on flying mount, catching saddle with inner thigh Lower by 5-10mm or switch to running mount until technique improves

-Bars too far Searching for aerobars Adjust reach or pad position
+Bars too far forward Searching for aerobars, feeling stretched Reduce reach by 10-20mm or move pads rearward

 Problems in T2